opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 script_cache | Statistics about script cache.
-indexing_pressure | Statistics about the node's indexing pressure. shard_indexing_pressure | Statistics about shard indexing pressure. resource_usage_stats | Resource usage statistics of nodes, such as CPU and JVM
+indexing_pressure | Statistics about the node's indexing pressure. shard_indexing_pressure | Statistics about shard indexing pressure. resource_usage_stats | Node-level resource usage statistics, such as CPU and JVM memory.

 To filter the information returned for the `indices` metric, you can use specific `index_metric` values.
 You can use these only when you use the following query types: